 Identifying the runup location along the transect profile is crucial for correct method selection and model parameterization.
 Wave runup occurs at approximately the intersection of the SWEL and shore barrier profile.
 If the water levels resulting from the SWEL plus wave setup are not intercepted by a beach or steep barrier and, instead, inundate portions of the backshore zone, wave runup is unlikely to occur.
-In this instance, wave energy will propagate over the backshore area and dissipate due to land cover and shallow water depths over the backshore terrain and wave runup is not to be assessed (Overland Wave Propagation, FEMA, 2015a).
+In this instance, wave energy will propagate over the backshore area and dissipate due to land cover and shallow water depths over the backshore terrain and wave runup is not to be assessed (FEMA, 2015).
 If a response based method is applied, this intersection will vary during a storm and among different storms.
 Therefore, it may require multiple runup methods as the Iribarren number varies or the runup interacts with different features along the profile.
 When applying the event selection method, the intersection with the shore barrier is determined by the defined SWEL, and the runup method should correspond to the profile properties near that intersection.

 A transect profile may change significantly due to erosion or structure failure.
 Adjustments to the transect profile slope may change the feature that governs runup physics.
 The empirical runup method selected should correspond to the runup feature identified from the adjusted shoreline profile.
-Mechanisms for determining a shoreline's eroded profile can be determined using Coastal Erosion (FEMA, 2015b).
-Details for structure failure analysis and the inclusion of the failed profile in runup analyses are included in Coastal Structures (FEMA, 2015c).
+Mechanisms for determining a shoreline's eroded profile can be determined using Guidance Document No. 40: Guidance for Flood Risk Analysis and Mapping: Coastal Erosion.
+Details for structure failure analysis and the inclusion of the failed profile in runup analyses are included in Section 7 of this document.

-3.4.1.1 Runup on Beaches
+3.4.1.1 RUNUP ON BEACHES